gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ## Stepping through code with the Debugger

-Once a debug session starts, the **Debug toolbar** will appear at the top of the editor window.
+When a debug session starts, the **Debug toolbar** will appear at the top of the editor window.

 ![Debug Actions](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/toolbar.png)